nebius/nebius-architect-solution-library/generative-ai-examples/nvidia-playground/README.md

 +---------------------------------------------------------------------------------------+
 ```

-In our case, we have given this notebook a MIG device with single gpu core and 10GB memory.
-If you want to increase, you can change this in the values.yaml file.
-More on the MIG manager later in this doc.
+In our case, we have assigned the notebook to a MIG device with a single GPU core and 10GB of memory.
+If you need to adjust these specifications, do so in the values.yaml file.
+Further details on the MIG manager will be provided later in this document.

 ## llm playground

-The runbook installs a simple web chat feature.
-You can upload pdf or any text files to Milvus vector DB, and query the model through chat.
+The runbook installs a basic web chat feature.
+You can upload pdfs or any text files to the Milvus vector DB and query the model via chat.
 ```
 kubectl port-forward service/frontend-service 8090:8090
 ```

-## GPU and Mig manager
+## GPU and MIG manager

-This example also demonstrates Nvidia's [MIG Support in Kubernetes](https://docs.nvidia.com/datacenter/cloud-native/kubernetes/latest/index.html).
-It installs a gpu operator with mig.strategy = mixed, which allows to have mig manager turn on or off on the individual nodes, depending on "nvidia.com/mig.config" label.
-For instance, in this example we have two node groups, one of which sets this label to "all-balanced", which will result in the following mig slices:
+This example demonstrates Nvidia's [MIG Support in Kubernetes](https://docs.nvidia.com/datacenter/cloud-native/kubernetes/latest/index.html).
+It installs a GPU operator with mig.strategy = mixed, allowing MIG manager to be enabled or disabled on individual nodes based on "nvidia.com/mig.config" label.
+In this scenario, there are two node groups.
+One of them sets this label to "all-balanced," which produces the following MIG slices:
 ```
 +---------------------------------------------------------------------------------------+
 | NVIDIA-SMI 535.104.12             Driver Version: 535.104.12   CUDA Version: 12.2     |